 How does the University's transition to remote course delivery affect graduate students?

 The Graduate School is posting guidelines and updates for graduate students on their website.

 Are there plans to continue using an alternate grading option, like pass/fail?
 How does pass/fail affect my TOPS or financial aid?

 Gov. John Bel Edwards signed a proclamation to ensure college students are able to meet eligibility requirements for the Taylor Opportunity Program for Students.
 According to the proclamation, current TOPS recipients should be aware that:

-- Continuous enrollment, academic year earned hours, and GPA requirements are suspended for the rest of the 2019-2020 academic year.
+- Continuous enrollment, academic year earned hours, and GPA requirements are suspended for the 2019-2020 academic year.